K1rakishou/4chanCaptchaSolver/README.md

 # 4chanCaptchaSolver

---The model is taken from https://github.com/AUTOMATIC1111/4chan-captcha-solver and converted into tflite format.-- Thanks to @Yukariin for the new model.
+~The model is taken from https://github.com/AUTOMATIC1111/4chan-captcha-solver and converted into tflite format.~

+Thanks to @Yukariin for the new model.

 # How to use